Abc-Arbitrage/Disruptor-cpp/README.md

 ### Linux

 [Boost](http://www.boost.org/) must be available on your machine.
-You can install it using you favorite package manager or build it on your own.
+You can install it using your favorite package manager or build it on your own.
 If boost has been installed into standard system locations the following commands will start the build:

 ```sh